 Qian Junrui stated in May 1950

 "In order to cultivate intellectuals from among workers and peasants the sole use of worker-peasant vocational school is insufficient...This kind of student will have left his original work post to devote spare-time to study and and not full-time.
 The courses in the short-course middle schools for the workers and peasants will be mainly literature and mathematics.
 'Outside of this there will be physics, history, geography, biology, and the common sense of hygiene."
-The program is financed from the cultural and educational fund which the factory or enterprises contribute to the trade union organization.
+The program was financed from the cultural and educational fund which the factory or enterprises contributed to the trade union organization.

-The guiding principle is "To combine education with politics and to combine education with production."
+The guiding principle was "To combine education with politics and to combine education with production."
 The Hangzhou Normal School (HNS) exemplified a restructured schedule, particularly in its mission to prepare elementary school teachers.
 The HNS incorporated the following activities into all students' schedules: (1) 6–10 hours per week dedicated to agricultural production, encompassing tasks like cultivating vegetables, tending to poultry, and gardening; (2) engagement in industrial work within mechanical, clothing, or shoe factories; and (3) voluntary work on weekends and holidays.

 Fig. 47.4 Spare time education (in thousands)